-When sending a Motor or Digital Output command from a MicroBasic script, it will be interpreted by the controller the same way as a serial command (RS232 or USB).
-If a serial command is received from the serial/USB port at the same time a command is sent from the script, both will be accepted and this can cause conflicts if they are both relating to the same channel.
-Care must be taken to avoid, for example, cases where the script commands one motor to go to a set level while a serial command is received to set the motor to a different level.
+When sending a Motor command from a MicroBasic script, it will be interpreted by the controller with higher priority than any other interface.
+If a serial command is received from the serial/USB port at the same time a command is sent from the script, the script command will prevail.